SURYASNAIR1/Cybersecurity_interview_questions_and_answers/README.md

 DLP --> Data Loss Prevention.

 Pipes (|): Pipes are a way to connect the output of one command to the input of another command.

+# Cryptography

+Cryptography is a technique of securing information and communications through the use of codes so that only those persons for whom the information is intended can understand and process it.
+Thus preventing unauthorized access to information.
+The prefix “crypt” means “hidden” and the suffix “graphy” means “writing”.